MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-272-Requirements-Participating-State-Agencies/section-272.10.md

 (A) Issuance:

-(*1*) FNS-259 - Summary of mail issuance and replacement;
+(*1*) FNS-259—Summary of mail issuance and replacement;

-(*2*) FNS-250 - Reconciliation of redeemed ATPs with reported authorized coupon issuance.
+(*2*) FNS-250—Reconciliation of redeemed ATPs with reported authorized coupon issuance.

-(B) Reconciliation: FNS-46 - ATP Reconciliation Report.
+(B) Reconciliation: FNS-46—ATP Reconciliation Report.

 (vii) Generate data necessary to meet other reporting requirements and provide for the eventual capability of directly transmitting data to FNS, including:

-(A) FNS-101 - Program participation by race;
+(A) FNS-101—Program participation by race;

-(B) FNS-209 - Status of claims against households; and
+(B) FNS-209—Status of claims against households; and

-(C) FNS-388 - Coupon issuance and participation estimates.
+(C) FNS-388—Coupon issuance and participation estimates.

 (viii) Allow for sample selection for quality control reviews of casefiles, and for management evaluation reviews;